artainmo/DevOps/cloud/README.md

 In the AWS platform you can create policies and associate them with specific users or groups.
 Users can be associated with groups and thus policies associated with a group would apply to all the users within that group.

 AWS can be accessed via the management console, thus the online platform protected by password and MFA.
 But also via a command line interface (CLI) which is protected by access keys.
 Lastly, the software developer kit (SDK) which is used when calling AWS APIs from your application code and is also protected by access keys.<br>
+Access keys are long-term credentials for an IAM user or the AWS account root user.<br>
 Use link on AWS website to download and install the CLI, after in terminal you can use the 'aws' executable.
 Start with `aws configure` command for setup.<br>
 Alternatively, if you don't want to use own terminal, in AWS platform you can also find a terminal named 'CloudShell'.